 Application accompanied together with attachments is forwarded to the appropriate court of registration.
 The regional court having jurisdiction over the company’s registered seat.
 In the online portal, the competent court should be filled in automatically.
 So, in the S24 system, the relevant court should be selected from the list available on the website.

 How does the process look like and how much time does it take to register a company in Poland?

-We will have to collect the necessary documentation to prepare a complete application for the inscription of the company to the National Court Register.
-Upon registration, the Limited Liability Company in the organization shall become a regular LLC and shall acquire legal personality.
-The estimated time for establishing a Limited Liability Company in Poland (from concluding the articles of the association until the entry to the register) is 3-8 weeks.
-Should you be in a hurry you may consider an accelerated procedure that may allow you to start your business operations in less than 72 hours.
-If you want to know more on this solution feel free to contact us.
+We will have to collect the necessary documentation to prepare a complete application for the company formation in Poland.
+Upon registration, the Limited Liability Company in the organization will become a regular LLC.
+It also acquires legal personality.
+The estimated time for establishing a Limited Liability Company in Poland is 3-8 weeks.
+This starts from concluding the articles of the association until the entry to the register.

 Stage 1 – Sign the agreement (or articles of association) of a limited liability company

 The shareholders or the legal representatives of the shareholders sign the company’s statute.
 This needs to be done before the Polish notary public as the form of a notarial deed is required for the agreement to be legally binding.

 Stage 2 – Deposit the share capital of Polish company